Art has filled my childhood with learning, connection, and purpose.

 I loved the challenge in perspective when I painted the dock.
 I worked very hard to have the sky and the ocean tell their own story.

 In my English class we read "A Christmas Carol."
-I made this piece to illustrate how family and where you come from are more important than material things.
+I made this piece to illustrate how family and relationships are more important than material things.

 I am proud of the light that I was able to create in this piece.
 The plaster is very relaxing to work with.